 Generate protein structures from specified lengths and seeds

-Generate 3D mesh from a single image
+Generate a 3D mesh model from an image

 Generate 3D room layouts from RGB panoramas

-Generate a dynamic 3D scene with floating lights and torus knots
+Generate dynamic 3D torus knots with random materials

 Foldingdiff is an AI-powered tool designed for 3D modeling, specifically for generating protein structures.
 It allows users to create protein structures by specifying sequence lengths and seeds, enabling precise control over the output.
 This tool is particularly useful in bioinformatics and structural biology for predicting and visualizing protein folds.